kassko/data-mapper/README.md

 $resultBuilder = $resultBuilderFactory->create('Customer', $data);
 $resultBuilder->getSingleResult();
 ```
-Note that you can have value objects wich contains value objects and so on.
+Note that you can have value objects which contains value objects and so on.
 And each value object can use it's own mapping configuration format.

 #### Mapping inheritance ####
 This section will be written later.